 Education and Professional Affiliations

-Louise holds an MMus in Clarinet Performance with a minor in Jazz from Indiana University, an MA in Music Education from McGill University, and a Certificate in Shiatsu Therapy from Institut Kinéconcept.
-Her primary influences include clarinettist James Campbell, jazz pedagogue David Baker, artist coach Valerie Dean, and the One Yellow Rabbit Theatre Company.
-Louise is a board member of ELAN English Language Arts Network, and member of the Inclusion Committee for this same organisation, member of the Public Engagement Committee of the Canadian New Music Network, and member of Le Vivier, the Guilde des musiciens et musiciennes du Québec, SOCAN and Natural Health Practitioners of Canada.
+Louise holds an MMus in Performance with a minor in Jazz from Indiana University, an MA in Music Education from McGill University, and a Certificate in Shiatsu Therapy from Institut Kinéconcept.
+Her primary influences include her grandmother, choral conductor Anne Campbell, clarinettist James Campbell (no relation), jazz pedagogue David Baker, artist coach Valerie Dean, and the One Yellow Rabbit Theatre Company.
+Louise is former Vice President of ELAN English Language Arts Network, and member of the Inclusion Committee for this same organisation, member of the Public Engagement Committee of the Canadian New Music Network, and member of Le Vivier, the Guilde des musiciens et musiciennes du Québec, SOCAN and Natural Health Practitioners of Canada.